JRGranell/javascript-challenge/README.md

 ## UI/UX

 We don't provide a specific UI/UX design as we don't want to constrain the ideas you may have to approaching the problem.
-If you're looking for inspiration consider what would questions a user might want to answer with this dataset, and how the UI will help them do that.
+If you're looking for inspiration consider what questions a user might want to answer with this dataset, and how the UI will help them do that.
 The requirements give some hints - using charts and maps - but don't feel you are limited, we love to see innovative approaches to design!

 ## How long should it take?